 If you have dried-out soil, simply add a wetting agent to the water that will prevent the moisture from beading on the soil’s surface.
 These wetting agents allow the soil to easily absorb the water, and can be found at most garden shops.
 Sometimes, gardeners will just use soap or detergent as a wetting agent.

 Add a wetting agent to the water to prevent it from beading on the surface of the soil.
 Wetting agents allow water to be easily absorbed into the soil, and are available at garden shops.
 Gardeners some- times use soap or detergents as wetting agents.

 If you order marijuana seeds from my webshop and you get problems with your marijuana plants, I’m here to help you.
-There are guides about plant care where all problems are discussed and you can contact me by mail.
-Please like or share this article
+There are guides about plant care where all problems are discussed and you can contact my support team by mail.
+Please like or share this article!